tsabitulazmi/IDCamp_DataAnalysisProject/README.md

-# IDCamp_DataAnalysisProject
-Exploration Data Analysis of E-Commerce Public Dataset.
+# IDCamp Data Scientist Project - Exploration Data Analysis of ECommerce Public Dataset.
 This project is part of my data scientist learning path in IDCamp.

 ## Project Goal